apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/UnixShellGuide.md

 * HADOOP\_USER\_PARAMS

 This is the full content of the command line, prior to any parsing done.
 It will contain flags such as `--debug`.
 It MAY NOT be manipulated.

+The Apache Hadoop runtime facilities require functions exit if no further processing is required.
+For example, in the hello example above, Java and other facilities were not required so a simple `exit $?` was sufficient.
+However, if the function were to utilize `HADOOP\_CLASSNAME`, then program execution must continue so that Java with the Apache Hadoop-specific parameters will be launched against the given Java class.
+Another example would be in the case of an unrecoverable error.
+It is the function's responsbility to print an appropriate message (preferably using the hadoop_error API call) and exit appropriately.